Christian, age 16

 • Y1032C

-What is TRIKAFTA® (elexacaftor/tezacaftor/ivacaftor and ivacaftor)?
+What is TRIKAFTA® (elexacaftor/tezacaftor/ ivacaftor and ivacaftor)?

-TRIKAFTA is a prescription medicine used for the treatment of cystic fibrosis (CF) in patients aged 2 years and older who have at least one copy of the F508del mutation in the cystic fibrosis transmembrane conductance regulator (CFTR) gene or another mutation that is responsive to treatment with TRIKAFTA.
+TRIKAFTA is a prescription medicine used for the treatment of cystic fibrosis (CF) in people aged 2 years and older who have at least one copy of the F508del mutation in the cystic fibrosis transmembrane conductance regulator (CFTR) gene or another mutation that is responsive to treatment with TRIKAFTA.

-Talk to your doctor to learn if you have an indicated CF gene mutation.
+Talk to your healthcare provider to learn if you have an indicated CF gene mutation.

 It is not known if TRIKAFTA is safe and effective in children under 2 years of age.